 Do you feel it's time to expand your accountancy firm's client base?
-The fact that 20% of Brits have bought cryptocurrency at least once means that upwards of nine million people could be in need of a crypto-savvy tax accountant.
-So, could you be the go-to accountant for millions of new British crypto investors?
+The fact that 20% of Brits have bought cryptocurrency at least once means that upwards of seven million people in the UK could be in need of a crypto-savvy tax accountant.
+With demand for crypto taxes at all-time highs, could you be a go-to accountant for some of the millions of new British crypto investors?

-Picking up a chunk of new clients from the UK’s growing crypto market before your competitors get to them first will be much easier, thanks to this guide.
-To get started, we’re going to give you an in-depth look at the UK crypto market and then offer you six valuable tips for getting started in Crypto accounting.
+Getting a head start on your competitors in picking up a chunk of new clients from the UK’s growing crypto market will be much easier, thanks to this guide.
+To get started, we’re going to give you an in-depth look at the UK crypto market and then offer you six valuable tips for getting started in crypto accounting.

 How big is the UK crypto market?

-The number of people who own at least some cryptocurrency in the United Kingdom has increased by over 100% since 2018 growing from 3% to 6%, according to a report by Finder.com.
-The sudden surge in crypto ownership has pushed the number of UK citizens holding crypto from around one and a half million up to over three million.
+The number of people who own cryptocurrency in the United Kingdom has increased by approximately 650% since 2018 - growing from high single digits to low double digits, with estimates between 6.2% to 14%, according to reports from Triple A and the HMRC, respectively.
+This surge in crypto ownership and adoption has pushed the number of UK citizens holding crypto to around 7 million.